FeralInteractive/romeremastered/documentation/feature_guides/image_formats.md

  * Format: .DDS DXT5
  * **Supports MIPS**
- * Notes: Aspect ratio should match the map you've generated.
+ * Notes: Aspect ratio is reccomended to be 16:9 or 64:27 ratios.
+Other none standard ratios can cause the game to crash.

 ## Large Overview Map